Creating an NTLS Connection Using Certificates Signed by a Trusted Certificate Authority

 Updating or rotating or refreshing a certificate from a registered client

 If the client certificate is expiring, or your security policy requires you to rotate certificates on a schedule, you might prefer to perform the action without closing currently working connections.
-With Luna Network HSM 7 version 7.8.3 and newer, the client update command allows you to update the certificate such that it takes effect for all new connections, but current open connections remain open with the pre-update certificate.
+With Luna Appliance Software 7.8.3 and newer, the client update command allows you to update the certificate such that it takes effect for all new connections, but current open connections remain open with the pre-update certificate.
+The CA issuing certificate for clients should be registered on the Luna Network HSM 7 appliance and the CA issuing certificate for the appliance should be registered on the client.